-Union stewards identified in writing by Operating Engineers shall be released up to three hours per month to meet in a labor management committee with County management to discuss how to improve problem solving and County-Union labor management relations.
-The Committee may make recommendations to the County Administrative Officer and the Board of Supervisors.
+Union stewards identified in writing by Operating Engineers shall be released up to three hours every three months to meet in a labor management committee with County management to discuss how to improve problem solving and County-Union labor management relations.
+The Committee may make recommendations to the County Administrator.